Kilaa13/cousera/README.md

 # Getting Started
-# Prerequisites
+### Prerequisites
-Android
+- Android
-Internet connection
+- Internet connection
-GPS/Location
+- GPS/Location

-# Installation
+### Installation
-Download the APK
+- Download the APK
-Install the APK
+- Install the APK

-# Register
+### Register
-Open RASAKU application
+- Open RASAKU application
-Register your email address
+- Register your email address

 # Usage
-# How to identify the food
+#### How to identify the food
 Login to your accounts
 Place the photo on a flat surface and make sure there is enough light around for good results Select the camera button to scan the traditional food you want to scan Slowly slide your phone's camera over the photo.
 Ensure that the photo is fully captured in the camera view and that there is sufficient light
 Take a screenshot and then wait for a few minutes before the results of the food being scanned are available and displayed

-# How to find the reciept and traditional foods
+#### How to find the reciept and traditional foods
 Login to your accounts
 Click search bar in button search
 Type the food you want to search for
 Select the food you searched for earlier from the search engine results

-# How to find the nearest location store
+### How to find the nearest location store
+Login to your accounts

 # Product